Skip to content

 source = airplay:///usr/local/bin/shairport-sync?name=myAirport&devicename=SnapcastAirport&params=--configfile=/usr/local/etc/shairport-sync.conf

-You will then either need to mask the original Shairport Sync service
+You will then either need to disable the original Shairport Sync service

 or you can try to run one of them on a different port - Snapcast docs shows how to do this here: https://github.com/badaix/snapcast/blob/master/doc/configuration.md#airplay